 Students matched with their first-ranked school will not be waitlisted at any other ranked school.
-In order to secure their lottery seat, families must enroll their student at the matched school by the enrollment deadline of Friday, May 1, 2020.
+In order to secure their lottery seat, families must enroll their student at the matched school by the enrollment deadline of Monday, May 3, 2021.
 If a student is matched and not enrolled in the matched school by the enrollment deadline, the school is not obligated to provide the seat to that student.
+The only exception to this is for applicants who have a sibling who matched to a school ranked lower on their application.
+After being matched an applicant will be placed on the waitlist for any school their sibling is matched to even if the school was ranked below where they are matched.